ovh/docs/pages/platform/metrics/protocol_warp10/guide.en-gb.md

 ## Objective

-[The Warp 10 Platform](http://www.warp10.io/){.external} is designed to collect, store and manipulate sensor data.
-In this guide, you will learn how to use Warp10 protocol with Metrics.
+[The Warp 10™ Platform](https://warp10.io/){.external} is designed to collect, store and manipulate sensor data.
+In this guide, you will learn how to use the Warp 10™ protocol with Metrics.

 ## Requirements